 Applicants must already hold a phlebotomy certificate as either a Limited Phlebotomist Technician or Certified Phlebotomy Technician.
+They must have passed a phlebotomy state exam.
 For those who already have on-the-job experience as phlebotomists can qualify for an abbreviated class and begin working in the field as soon as possible.
 Make sure to meet the deadlines offered by the academic institutions providing phlebotomy certification.

 The California Department of Public Health requires phlebotomist renewal certification every two years.
 If you are in the process of working through a certification program, the department will require renewal of your license two years after your initial certification.
 Renewal notices are sent 75 days prior to date of license expiration.
 Phlebotomist renewal certification can be completed up to 60 days prior to the date of expiration and must be completed at least 30 days before the expiration date given by the department to avoid any delay.

 California requires that all phlebotomists (Limited Phlebotomist Technicians and Certified Phlebotomy Technicians) complete six contact hours of continuing education with an accredited institution or an accrediting agency approved by the California Department of Public Health.
 These contact hours must be completed before applying for renewal and must be completed in the two years prior to the license expiration date.
 Either copies of certificates or copies of unofficial transcripts must be submitted with the application as proof of continuing education.